osaid2/final_flutter/README.md

 Osaid&Moaz Store

-Final project for the course of special topics in computing (flutter) Osaid Mohammed Alhashash  |  120197078
+Final project for the course of special topics in computing (flutter):

+ Osaid Mohammed Alhashash  |  120197078

 Moath Mohammed Alshaer    |  120190637